MuhammadMuradKhan/UTM-THESIS/SNWM-tool/Workflow model/readme.md

 ## References

-[1] Schur, M., Roth, A., & Zeller, A. (2015).
-"Mining workflow models from web applications".
-IEEE Transactions on Software Engineering, 41(12), 1184-1201.
+[1] Schur, Matthias, Andreas Roth, and Andreas Zeller.
+"Mining workflow models from web applications."
+IEEE Transactions on Software Engineering 41, no. 12 (2015): 1184-1201.
+[2] Nwana, Hyacinth S. "Software agents: An overview."
+The knowledge engineering review 11, no. 3 (1996): 205-244.

 ## Disclaimer
 > This tool is developed using open source technologies such as Java, MySQL, and Selenium.
 Author / GitUser developed this tool for mining public data from the social network websites (e.g. Facebook).
 Data available on the social network websites is their property and should be used with their permission, however, this tool only mines data that is searchable by Google (anyone can view the public data available on the social networks).
 This tool is developed for research purposes only and should not be used for financial purposes or to do ill to others.